a-wild-chocolate/SC1015_miniProject/README.md

 While the high demand of running CNN on home computers limited the number of epochs we were able to run which may have reduced the accuracy rate.

 ## What did we learn from this project?
-As our dataset happened to be **entire categorical** while most of what we learnt in class was for numerical datasets, we learnt many methods to process and evaluate categorical data.
+As our dataset happened to be **entire categorical** while most of what we learnt in class was for numerical datasets, we learnt many methods which are outside the course to process and evaluate categorical data.
 Of which methods include:
 1)	One-Hot Encoder
 2)	KMode
 3)	Fit-Transform